Bigidity/MemoryStore/docs/index.md

 MemoryStore:SetHashMap("PlayerData", "Player_123", {coins = 500})
 ```

+!!! warning "Important"
+    The MemoryStore service is server-side only and should not be directly accessed from client scripts.
+Use Knit Controllers and RemoteEvents/RemoteFunctions for client-server communication.

 ## Configuration

 The module comes with default settings that can be adjusted before initializing: